Key Takeaways:

 Let's be real - living without a kitchen sucks.
 Try these tips:

-- Set up a temporary kitchen (microwave, toaster oven, mini-fridge)
+- Set up a temporary kitchen (microwave, toaster ovenA countertop appliance combining toasting and small-batch baking., mini-fridge)

 - Use disposable plates and utensils